 - Not quite as walkable as other central neighborhoods

 Sloan’s Lake is a large lake offering gorgeous views of downtown Denver to the east and the Rocky Mountains to the west.
-My mom used to live near Sloan’s Lake, and really liked it because it’s safe, offers many different styles of housing options, and is near some solid breweries, restaurants, and grocery stores.
+My mom used to live near Sloan’s Lake, and really liked it because it’s a safe part of Denver that offers many different styles of housing options, and is near some solid breweries, restaurants, and grocery stores.
 It’s also close to several major Denver thoroughfares, making it easy to get around or out of town.
 You’ll find a mix of Tudor’s, contemporary remodels, duplexes, and townhomes.

 Pros of Sloan’s Lake Neighborhood